AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 - Back away cautiously, then flee
 - Attack you

-✴On a 10+, you also take +1 forward against them. ✴On a miss, they do as they please and you take -1 forward against them.
+✴On a 10+, you also take +1 forward against them. ✴On a 6-, they do as they please and you take -1 forward against them.

 ### Quest